zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 Given the foundations above, we can draw a solid line between a person honing these skills and that person finding success at work.
 We work with people, and are at our best when we work well together.
 By having an evolved view of the behaviors of ourselves and our fellow humans, we can work more harmoniously and efficiently.

 These skills also make up significant aspects of the difference between ineffective and effective leadership.
+Effective leaders able to skillfully read the room, they know their team, and the team reciprocates the modeled compassion and respect.

 Those who exhibit these qualities are more likely to yield positive outcomes when they are involved.
 Those positive outcomes are hopefully noticed by your leadership, and you should be rewarded with a quicker path to promotion as a result.
 Furthermore, by keeping work interactions in a highly constructive direction your own learning of your work domain will be maximized since you will not be as distracted by interpersonal issues.

 ## My Experience

 Seven+ years on, I view my divorce as the origin moment of an era of invaluable growth.
-It brought me to a state of  introspection and awareness of this world of emotion and behavior that I was really clueless about.
+It brought me to a state of  introspection and awareness of this world of emotion and behavior that I was really truly clueless about.
 I see this reflected in my personal life, especially my relationship with my daughters and family.
 I also see it reflected in my happiness and effectiveness in my job.

 I have learned to really love the role of manager or leader of a team.
 I love getting to know my teammates at a deeper level, since I feel like I can help the team work together very effectively with this knowledge.
 Each team member is their own very unique person, and brings something unique to the group.
 By getting to know your team at this level, you can better maximize productivity and harmony in the group.
 By being unafraid to confront difficult topics, you can lead your team to resolution or compassionate compromise faster.
 Your employees will be happier and do their best work.